Solar Leasing Guide 2023

 What is Solar Leasing and How Does it Work?

 Solar leasing is a financing option through which customers pay a monthly fee for the panels and get to use the power the system produces.
 They do not, however, own the panels.
-It is an arrangement similar to leasing a car — the idea is to provide a convenient option for those who want to go green and reduce their electricity bills without the overhead of buying a solar energy system.
+It is an arrangement similar to leasing a car — the idea is to provide a convenient and affordable option for those who want to go green and reduce their electricity bills without the overhead of buying a solar energy system.

 Typical solar leases last for 20 years, and they include a solar lease escalator that increases the monthly installment once per year based on current market prices and the energy landscape.
 Many solar leases come with the option to buy the solar panels at a discounted rate at the end of the lease agreement (again, similar to a car).